rdall96/minecraft-docker/README.md

 ```

 ## Issues
-Please report any issues or suggestions directly to the project page.
-You can create a new issue here: [Minecraft Docker - Issues](https://gitlab.com/rdall96/minecraft-docker/-/issues)
+All users are encouraged to report any issues they might run into or suggestions that would improve the experience of using this docker container.
+Simply send an email to [Minecraft Docker - Support](mailto:contact-project+rdall96-minecraft-docker-39680657-issue-@incoming.gitlab.com)

 ## Development